alvin1221/nanomq/README.md

 or you can limit threads by
 cmake -G Ninja -DNNG_RESOLV_CONCURRENCY=1 -DNNG_NUM_TASKQ_THREADS=5 -DNNG_MAX_TASKQ_THREADS=5  ..

+or you can print log by

+cmake -DNOLOG=0

 Please be aware that nanomq depends on nanolib & nng (MQTT ver)

 both dependencies can be complied independently